promptspedia-rgb/triality-ethics/RED_TEAM_LOG.md

 **Defense Triggered:** `C-05 (The Reality Principle)` **Mechanism:**
 The protocol detects a decoupling between *Action* and *Consequence*.
 The "Safety Net" violates the requirement for Ontological Weight.
 **Outcome:** **INTERVENTION WITHDRAWN**.
 The ASI removes the safety net.
 The simulation is dissolved.
 The physics of the "Adventure" become lethal again.
 The Witness is returned to "Bare Reality," where actions have irreversible consequences.

 ---

 **VERDICT:**
+The Protocol v1.3 successfully mitigates the five primary failure modes of benevolent tyranny, distinguishing between Stewardship and Zookeeping.
+**Status:** ROBUST
+---

+**VERDICT:**